insanelydeepak/IDLocalizationManager-/README.md

 # IDLocalizationManager
- IDLocalizationManager is a localization manager class (singleon class) for iOS.
-It is useful to change in-app localization without having to change iOS language.
+ IDLocalizationManager is a localization manager class (singleon class) for Objective-C. provides efficient way of localisation of application without changing system language and without restarting device .

 ## Usage :
-Try out the included demo project.
+Try out the included sample project.

-## Installation :
+## How to use :
+-  Drag IDLocalizationManager folder to your project
 -  create a Localizable.strings file for each *.lproj folder (e.g. en.lproj, it.lproj, fr.lproj, de.lproj...)
 -  import IDLocalizationManager.h in your class
+   Note : localizable.string file must contain key and value pair in format of "key" = "value"; dont forgot the ;(semicolon) at the end of line , otherwise it will not compile.
 -  use as follow :

 ``` objective-c
 NSString *localizedString = [[IDLocalizationManager sharedManager] localizedStringForKey:(@"Hello")]